gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This behaviour has been enhanced and extended, with the introduction of 'Dependency Substitution Rules'.
 These rules allow an external dependency to be replaced with a project dependency, and vice-versa.

-You replace a project dependency with an external dependency like this:
+A project dependency can be replaced with an external dependency like this:

     resolutionStrategy {
         dependencySubstitution {